-DUs may be granted to members of the Board ("Trustees"), officers and employees of the REIT (each, a "Participant").
-Each DU shall receive a distribution of additional IDUs equal to the amount of distributions paid per Unit by the REIT on its Units.
-Liability in respect of the DUs and IDUs is adjusted to reflect the change in their fair value at each reporting period with the changes in fair value recognized in the consolidated statements of income (loss) and comprehensive income (loss).
-The holder of such DUs and IDUs cannot settle their DUs or IDUs for cash.
+DUs may be granted to members of the Board ("Trustees"), officers, employees and other eligible persons of the REIT (each, a "Participant").
+DUs granted to Trustees will generally vest immediately.
+DUs granted to officers, employees and other eligible persons of the REIT will generally vest as to one-third on each of the third, fourth and fifth anniversary of the applicable grant date.
+RDUs are granted to officers, employees and other eligible persons of the REIT only and vest over a three-year period following the applicable grant date.
+PDUs are granted to officers, employees and other eligible persons of the REIT only and cliff vest at the end of the applicable three-year performance period based on the relative performance of the REIT over the performance period.
+Each DU, PDU and RDU shall receive a distribution of additional IDUs equal to the amount of distributions paid per Unit by the REIT on its Units.
+Liability in respect of the DUs, PDUs, RDUs and IDUs is adjusted to reflect the change in their fair value at each reporting period with the changes in fair value recognized in the consolidated statements of income (loss) and comprehensive income (loss).
+The holder of such DUs, PDUs, RDUs and IDUs cannot settle their DUs, PDUs, RDUs or IDUs for cash.

 The preparation of the consolidated financial statements requires management to make judgments and estimates in applying the REIT's accounting policies that affect the reported amounts and disclosures made in the consolidated financial statements and accompanying notes.
 Within the context of these consolidated financial statements, a judgment is a decision made by management in respect of the application of an accounting policy; a recognized or unrecognized financial statement amount and/or note disclosure, following an analysis of relevant information that may include estimates and assumptions.
 Estimates and assumptions are used mainly in determining the measurement of balances recognized or disclosed in the consolidated financial statements and are based on a set of underlying data that may include management's historical experience, knowledge of current events and conditions and other factors that are believed to be reasonable under the circumstances.
 Management continually evaluates the estimates and judgments it uses.
 The following are the accounting policies subject to judgments and key sources of estimation uncertainty that the REIT believes could have the most significant impact on the amounts recognized in the consolidated financial statements.
-The REIT's significant accounting policies are described in note 2.
+The REIT's significant accounting policies are described in Note 2.